doamatto/maatt.fr/content/z/22/12/lego-themed-keeb.md

 ---

-Something about a DIY keyboard that is made from out of Lego is so charming to me.
+Something about a DIY keyboard that is made out of Lego is so charming to me.
 At 94€ for a full kit, it is far too tempting for me to consider clicking "Add to cart."
-If only it came in black or had its pieces downloadable so I could make htem black myself.
+If only it came in black or had its pieces downloadable so I could make them black myself.